 It’s great to be busy, but if you’re firefighting at the expense of promoting your business, in a few months time, you may find you’re short on customers/clients.
 Are you really so busy that you can’t spare a few hours a week to invest in the long-term health of your business?

-The Soulful PR Studio isn’t about quick fixes.
-It takes least a year to implement a marketing and PR system that will generate a constant stream of leads and sales for your business.
-So there is no need to rush; it’s far better to implement one new strategy at a time – and do it well – than try to do everything at once.
+The Build Your Online Audience programme isn’t about quick fixes.
+It takes least a year to build an online audience that will generate a constant stream of leads and sales for your business.
+So there is no need to rush; it’s far better to implement one new strategy at a time - and do it well - than try to do everything at once.

-One of the most important things you’ll learn in the Soulful PR Studio is how to create a PR and marketing system that works for your business, so you’re promoting your business every single day – without being online 24/7.
+One of the most important things you’ll learn in the Build Your Online Audience programme is how to create a marketing system that works for your business, so you’re promoting your business every single day - without being online 24/7.

 Concern 2: ‘I can’t afford it.’

-Some prospective members tell me they love the idea of the Studio – and would join if they could – but they can’t afford it.
+Some prospective members tell me they love the idea of the membership - and would join if they could - but they can’t afford it.

 If you’re not making much money - or are in the very early stages of your business - I can see why 1-2-1 coaching might be off the agenda.

-But at the current annual rate, joining the Studio works out as less than £1 a day (in fact, it’s not even 81p a day!).
-So, if you really want to invest in your business – and get access to a ton of resources that will help you generate more leads and sales in your business (including personalised help from me) I believe you’ve got what it takes to raise the cash.
+But at the current annual rate, joining the programme works out at around £0.66 a day.
+So, if you really want to invest in your business - and get access to a ton of resources that will help you generate more leads and sales in your business (including personalised help from me) I believe you’ve got what it takes to raise the cash.

 If you’re reading this post, you’re clearly an entrepreneurial sort.
 The first thing you need to do is change your mindset.
 Instead of saying ‘I can’t afford it’ ask yourself ‘‘what could I do to make it affordable?’
-This blog on how to raise funds to join the Soulful PR Studio should help.
+This blog on how to raise funds to join the Build Your Online Audience programme should help.

 Concern 3: ‘It’s too early’

-Some prospective members tell me they love their idea of the Studio – and are keen to get support with promoting their business – but want to wait until their business is more established, their website looks better and/or they’re ready to launch a new product/service.
+Some prospective members tell me they love the idea of the programme - and are keen to get support with promoting their business - but want to wait until their business is more established, their website looks better and/or they’re ready to launch a new product/service.